aleprivuse/Linux-Basics/setup/README.md

 ## what are we gonna do

 here we are gonna install an VM and ubuntu linux to start your jourrney

+## what i learned

+- how to configurate a VM